BasilBibi/A-Team-Weather-Taskforce/README.md

 # A-Team-Weather-Taskforce
-This repository contains all Wether Briefing research work done by Seattle Sports crew "A-Team"
+This repository contains all Weather Briefing research work done by Seattle Sports crew "A-Team"

 Dear Weather Rockets of the A-Team!